Learning-Dashboard/LD-eval/README.md

 # Learning-Dashboard eval ![](https://img.shields.io/badge/License-Apache2.0-blue.svg)
 LD-eval computes metrics, factors, and indicators on raw data stored in a MongoDB database.
-In the Learning Dasboard context, raw data is produced by a series of Kafka connectors (which read from Taiga, Github and other sources).
+In the Learning Dashboard context, raw data is produced by a series of Kafka connectors (which read from Taiga, Github and other sources).
 Learning-Dashboard eval aggregates the raw data into metrics, and further on into factors and indicators, according to a defined quality model.

 ## Configuration
 Learning-Dashboard eval is a commandline tool and is configured via a set of text files (.query and .properties) that are stored in a special folder structure.
 The top-folder is named 'projects'.